 You can download it here –

-Want to add a Status column to your own spreadsheet?
+Want to add a Paid and Unpaid Formula for Late Invoice Payments to your own Excel spreadsheet?

 In your new Status column, enter a formula using the IF operator and TODAY() function.
 The IF operator looks at a cell value condition and then lets us perform a different action depending on whether the condition is true or false.
 Here we want to know if the Invoice Due Date is before today’s date.
 If that is true, then show the word ‘Late’ and if not, show the word ‘Outstanding’.
 We can compare the Invoice Due Date with today’s date using the TODAY() function.
 TODAY() automatically updates each day, giving today’s date!